Last Modified: December 5, 2013

 If you think you have alternator whine, it should sound like this.
 Whine can be caused by a large spike in the AC component as shown in the oscillograph at left; a very rare occurrence nowadays, and one which typically turns on the MIL (Maintenance Indicator Light).
 This said, almost without exception, alternator whine is caused by a ground loop (another reason to properly wire your installation).
 In most cases the whine is only apparent on the transmitted signal which is another indicator of a ground loop problem.
 If this is the case, chances are the cause is the use of a mag mounted antenna, or a poor RF ground return (open coax shield connection).

 A related issue to alternator whine, is RFI generated by the diodes themselves.
 It sounds a lot like ignition and/or injector RFI, so it is difficult to diagnose correctly.
-You almost never have the issue with stock alternators, but it seems to be the norm with cheaply-built, aftermarket alternators.
+You almost never have the issue with late-model stock alternators, but it seems to be the norm with cheaply-built, aftermarket alternators.
 Again, it pays to purchase a heavy-duty electrical system when they're offered (typically included with trailer towing packages as noted).

 Recently, several manufacturers have started selling power cable filters, sometimes referred to as brute-force filters.
 They're advertised to cure alternator whine.
 The truth is, they only mask the real problem.
 If you have to resort to such devices, it is a sure sign you didn't wire your installation correctly, or you're using a mag mounted antenna.
-Worse, brute force filters add about .5 volts of drop, no matter how big and ugly they are!
+Worse, brute force filters add about .5 volts of drop (perhaps more), no matter how big and ugly they are!

 One popular myth for curing alternator whine is to tightly twist the radio's power cable with an electric drill.
 Supposedly, this increases the capacitance, thus shunting the whine to ground.
 Let's explore this theory.
 A 10 foot power cord has about 150 pF of capacitance.
 The average whine ranges between .5 to 2.5 kHz.
 Thus, the effective shunt reactance is well over 200,000 Ω. The effective impedance of the power cable is a few tenths of an ohm, thus the affect would be nearly impossible to measure, even if we increased the reactance by a factor of 100,000!
 Thus twisting up the power cable is junk science at its best!